Astera-org/minetest/games/globo/notes.md

 - adjust the exile energy system to have a max energy and regain your current energy when you are still
 - sleep
     - wake you up if too hungry when sleeping
-    - wake up when you move if you are sleeping
     - wake up if you take damage

 to test
-- Pulse blossom: glows periodically and hurts anything around it.
 - do potatoes spread properly